tc39/proposal-iterator-helpers/README.md

 ## Added Methods

-For Iterators and AsyncIterators we add the following methods:
+For Iterators we add the following methods:

 ### `.map(mapperFn)`